JaedanC/pygui/README.md

 This project uses [cimgui](https://github.com/cimgui/cimgui) as the base, and much of the `core.pyx` code (Cython binding) was written by the developers of [pyimgui](https://github.com/pyimgui/pyimgui).

+## Limitations

+1. Current build assumes windows as the platform.
+Some work would be required to enable linux/mac builds.
+2. glfw/cimgui/imgui_impl need to be linked at compile time which may hurt performance slightly.
+3. Not all imgui functions are ported across.
+These would need to be worked on, but PR's welcome.
+See [pyimgui's](https://github.com/pyimgui/pyimgui) core.pyx for help.
+4. More work would be required to enable additional backends.
+Though the modular design of using `dll's` should not make this too hard.

 ## How to run

 First, download this repository recursively: